-Eric McCormack’s Comedic Revolution | QSaltLake Magazine
+Eric McCormack’s comedic revolution | QSaltLake Magazine

 When you first began playing Will, how much more attention did you get from gay men?

-(Laughs) Well, I’m from the theater, so I was pretty much already gettin’ my share!
+(Laughs) Well, I’m from the theater, so I was pretty much already getting my share!

 But this is national primetime television, known to the world.